ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 To gain confidence these changes integrate as expected [a prototype](https://gitlab.haskell.org/shayne-fletcher-da/ghc/tree/record-dot-syntax-alt) was produced that parses and desugars forms directly in the parser.
 For confirmation, we _do not_ view desugaring in the parser as the correct implementation choice, but it provides a simple mechanism to pin down the changes without going as far as adding additional AST nodes or type checker rules.
 The prototype is sufficiently rich enough to "do the right thing" with [this test file](https://gitlab.haskell.org/shayne-fletcher-da/ghc/raw/record-dot-syntax-alt/record-dot-syntax-tests/Test.hs).

-*[An earlier version of this proposal came with a different [prototype](https://gitlab.haskell.org/shayne-fletcher-da/ghc/commits/record-dot-syntax).
+*[Note : An earlier version of this proposal came with a different [prototype](https://gitlab.haskell.org/shayne-fletcher-da/ghc/commits/record-dot-syntax).
 That prototype differs from the current state of this proposal in that "naked field selectors" are deemed illegal and field selections with white-space are legal e.g. `f .x .y` is `f.x.y`.
-These differences lead to a somewhat different parsing scheme than the one presented here]*
+These differences lead to a somewhat different parsing scheme than the one presented here]*.

 ### 9.2 Who will provide an implementation?